 - Recognition as a safe business at the annual awards banquet

 - Also, CCSC members are eligible for the Safety Council Discount Program, which can result in a rebate of up to 4% of their annual workers' compensation premiums.
 To qualify for this rebate, each member must:

 - Attend 10 meetings between July 1 and June 30 of the fiscal year

 - Submit both semiannual reports for the 2012 calendar year

 Meeting the above will result in a 2% rebate.
 To qualify for the remaining 2% discount, members must:

-- Reduce their frequence of claims or severity of days absent due to injuries by 10% or more below the previous year's frequency or severity
+- Reduce their frequency of claims or frequency of days absent due to injuries by 10% or more below the previous year's frequencies

 - OR maintain both frequencies at zero

 The Champaign County Safety Council was reorganized in 2005 and hosts monthly meetings on topics related to occupational safety, accident prevention, risk management, and workers' compensation issues.

 In addition, the program allows for representatives from business and industry to network and share ideas beneficial to workplace safety.
 The Champaign County Safety Council includes representatives from 30 local businesses.

 While there is no charge to join the CCSC, a monthly meeting charge of $20 ($10 for Chamber members) is required in order to cover the cost of hall rental and catering.
 In order to qualify for the BWC discount, each member is required to attend 10 meetings, turn in both semi annual reports, and have their CEO attend any of the meetings, sponsored by the Chamber of Commerce.

 All meetings are at 7:30 a.m. at the Champaign County Community Center.
 Most meetings are held in the large auditorium.